Wednesday 18 July, 2018: STC-SF presents To Contract or Not To Contract?

 7:00 PM: Chapter Announcements and Topic Presentation

 Please arrive before 7:00 PM while someone is present at the entrance to let you in.
-Due to security restrictions, the doors can only be opened by Salesforce employees.
+Due to security restrictions, the doors can only be opened by Workday employees.
 If someone is not present at the entrance, please be patient.
-You can also email email@example.com to alert those inside the meeting or if you will be later than the presentation start time.
+You can also email firstname.lastname@example.org to alert those inside the meeting or if you will be later than the presentation start time.

 Use either the Howard Street Garage (located between Spear and Steuart) or the garage under the Rincon Center (located on Spear between Mission and Howard).
-The Rincon Center underground parking garage elevator will take you to the ground floor, on the same side of the building as the entrance to the meeting center.

 NOTE that the Howard Street Garage’s rates are lower at night than during the day.